ROTATE: Regret-driven Open-ended Training for Ad Hoc Teamwork: Introduction

-Prior work~\citep{mirsky2022survey} has often decomposed AHT learning into two stages, consisting of first creating a fixed set of teammates, and then training an AHT agent using reinforcement learning (RL) approaches, based on interactions with teammates sampled from the set.
-Despite relying on neural network policies, algorithms that train an AHT agent based on interaction with a human-designed set of heuristic or pretrained agents~\cite{papoudakis2020liam, zintgraf2021deep, rahman_towards_2021} often struggle to handle novel behaviors outside the predefined set of teammates~\citep{strouse_fcp_2022,carroll_utility_2019}.
-Recent work~\cite{lupu2021trajectory, charakorn2023generating, rahman2023generating, rahman2024minimum, sarkar2023diverse} strengthens the generalization capabilities of previous methods by substituting the human-designed set of teammates with a set of teammate policies that are trained to maximize different notions of diversity.
-One such diversity notion is \textit{adversarial diversity}~\citep{rahman2023generating, charakorn2023generating}, which seeks to generate a set of teams that cooperate well within the team, but not across teams.
-However, prior work~\cite{cui2023adversarial, sarkar2023diverse, NEURIPS2024_66b35d2e} empirically demonstrates that adversarial diversity often leads to teammate policies that actively diminish returns when interacting with agents other than their identified teammate, a phenomenon sometimes called \emph{self-sabotage}.
+Most work has decomposed AHT learning into two stages~\citep{mirsky2022survey}, consisting of first creating a fixed set of teammates, and then training an AHT agent using reinforcement learning (RL), based on interactions with teammates sampled from the set.
+Methods that focus on AHT agent learning typically rely on a human-designed heuristic-based or pretrained teammates~\citep{papoudakis2020liam, zintgraf2021deep, rahman_towards_2021} and therefore struggle to handle novel behaviors outside the predefined set of teammates~\citep{strouse_fcp_2022,carroll_utility_2019}.
+Recent work enhances the generalization capabilities of AHT agent learning methods by substituting the predefined set of teammates with a generated collection of diverse teammates~\citep{lupu2021trajectory, rahman2024minimum}, which are trained to maximize different notions of diversity.
+One such diversity notion is \textit{adversarial diversity}~\citep{rahman2023generating, charakorn2023generating}, which seeks to generate a set of teams that cooperate well within teams, but not across teams.
+However, prior work~\citep{cui2023adversarial, sarkar2023diverse, NEURIPS2024_66b35d2e} empirically demonstrates that adversarial diversity often leads to teammate policies that actively diminish returns when interacting with agents other than their identified teammate, a phenomenon sometimes called \emph{self-sabotage}.